 All-cotton threads are readily available and are the best choice for piecing our quilting fabrics.
 Help avoid future wear at the seams by choosing a thread that's no stronger than the fabric.
 That means it's best to avoid polyester threads and overly strong cotton threads.
 A hefty thread can also affect seam allowances and accuracy because it takes up too much space in the seam and causes excess bunching.

 The threads below are all good choices for patchwork, but so are many others.
-Use my list as a starting point, but be sure to ask staff members at your local quilt shops for their recommendations.
+Use our list as a starting point, but be sure to ask staff members at your local quilt shops for their recommendations.

 03 of 09